udhaindah/soso/readme.md

 - Using IMAP Gmail
 - Uses proxies to avoid IP bans.
 - Logs the created accounts.
-- Free bypass captcha using puppeter tested on windows.
+- Free bypass captcha using puppeter tested on windows, linux.

 ## Requirements